Autumn Term 1

 Later in the term, we will be focusing on:

 In Science, we will be looking at the topic ‘Working Scientifically’.
 The children will learn about the scientific method and how to create a fair test.
-Later in the term, we will be looking at animals including humans.
-Children will be:

 - Performing simple tests.